 Protection One conducted a comprehensive review of its amortization policy during the third quarter of 1999.
 This review was performed specifically to evaluate the historic amortization policy in light of the inherent declining revenue curve over the life of a pool of customer accounts and Protection One's historical attrition experience.
-After completing the review, Protection One identified three distinct pools, each of which has distinct attributes that effect differing attrition characteristics.
+After completing the review, Protection One identified three distinct pools, each of which has distinct attributes that affect differing attrition characteristics.
 The pools correspond to Protection One's North America, Multifamily and Europe business segments.
 For the North America and Europe pools, the analyzed data indicated that Protection One can expect attrition to be greatest in years one through five of asset life and that a change from a straight-line to a declining balance (accelerated) method would more closely match future amortization cost with the estimated revenue stream from these assets.
-Protection One has elected to change to that method.
+Protection One has elected to change to that method except for accounts acquired in the Westinghouse acquisition which are utilizing an accelerated method.
+See Note 2 of the Notes to Consolidated Financial Statements for additional information.
 No change was made in the method used for the Multifamily pool.

-Protection One's amortization rates for the North America and Europe customer pools consider the average estimated remaining life and historical and projected attrition rates.
-The average estimated remaining life for each customer pool is as follows:
+Protection One's amortization rates consider the average estimated remaining life and historical and projected attrition rates.
+The amortization method for each customer pool is as follows: